Aloeminium108/lenia/README.md

 ### Or, in layman's terms

-Lenia is a type of cellular automata that can be defined in a space of any dimension.
-Along with that space, there is a convolution kernel and a growth function.
-Each point in that space has some value between 0 and 1, and to get the value for any given point in space at a particular timestep, you apply the following procedure to the previous timestep:
+Lenia is like Conway's Game of Life, but continuous.
+In Conway's Game of Life, each cell is either alive or dead.
+Whether a cell lives or dies is determined by the number of living adjacent cells in the previous timestep.
+Lenia allows for any number of states between alive and dead.
+Lenia is also continuous; instead of the blocky "cells" of Conway's GoL, the space that Lenia takes place in can be as smooth as desired.
+To get from one timestep to the next in Lenia, the following procedure is used:
 - Take the convolution of the space with the convolution kernel
 - Apply the growth function to the convolution
 - Add the result of the growth function back to the space, and clip the values between 0 and 1

-## Controls
+### Controls

 On the left side of the screen there are two panels, one for generating the convolution kernel and one for controlling the growth function.
 On the right side of the screen there are sliders labeled 'delta-T' and 'Brush Size, and there are two buttons labeled 'Reset' and 'Clear'.
 In addition to these panels of controls, the canvas can be interacted with directly.

-### Drawing
+#### Drawing

 Clicking and dragging the mouse over the canvas 'draws' on the scalar field.
 Drawing with the left mouse button sets all the values drawn over to 1, and drawing with the right mouse button sets all the values drawn over to 0.
 Essentially, the left button draws, and the right button erases.

-### Kernel Controls
+#### Kernel Controls

 The panel for kernel controls consists of an image of the current kernel, a set of sliders, and three buttons.